 Dividend pay-out ratio = (200 crore / 500 crore) x 100 = 40%

-A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintain enough reserves to withstand any probable economic downtrends in the market.
+A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintaining enough reserves to withstand any probable economic downtrends in the market.

 One of the most significant features of large-cap companies is a consistent increase in their revenues or cash flow over time, which is usually accorded with inflation.

 Businesses or companies that issue dividend stocks also have a growing earning per share.
 It is because these companies are usually industry leaders and enjoy the trust of consumers.
-They, hence, have competitive advantage which allows them to deliver quality products at increased prices.
+They, hence, have a competitive advantage which allows them to deliver quality products at increased prices.

 As mentioned earlier, shareholders of dividend stocks earn dividends on their shares at regular intervals.
 Also, such companies retain a considerable portion of their revenues as Reserves which allows them to continue paying periodic dividends even through a market slump, ensuring consistency in dividend payouts.

 Dividend stocks carry nominal risk when compared to other market-linked financial instruments.
 This can be attributed to a stable financial and operational infrastructure of large cap companies to maintain dividend payments, even during market downtrends.
 Additionally, the prices of such shares remain relatively stable over time.
-Hence, investors do not run the risk of losing their capital or bearing loss on dividend yield stocks.
+Hence, investors do not run the risk of losing their capital or bearing losses on dividend yield stocks.

 Businesses that issue the best dividend yield stocks are usually market leaders; hence, they have a competitive advantage in the market allowing them to regulate the prices of their products at par or above the inflation rate.
 Resultantly, they can also afford to distribute dividends which are in tandem with inflation in the economy.

-Given the fact that dividend yield stocks are issued by large-cap companies, prices of such stocks are sizably higher.
-As these stocks pose as a dependable and regular source of income while also allowing investors to hold stake at a reputed company, shareholders tend to sell them at higher prices.
+Given the fact that dividend yield stocks are issued by large-cap companies, the prices of such stocks are sizably higher.
+As these stocks pose as a dependable and regular source of income while also allowing investors to hold a stake at a reputed company, shareholders tend to sell them at higher prices.

 Even though holding dividend stocks fetches regular and assured dividend yields in the stock market, they are not suitable to earn substantial capital gains.
 It is because these companies are usually at the prime of their growth phase and do not have many prospects for further growth.
 Subsequently, prices of such stocks remain relatively stable in the market and shareholders do not realise high capital gains.

 Two types of tax are levied on dividend stocks – Dividend Distribution Tax (DDT) and capital gains taxes.
 The Dividend Distribution Tax is paid by the company that is distributing the dividend, on behalf of such shareholders.
-In other words, investors receive their dividends after DDT has been deducted from it.
+In other words, investors receive their dividends after DDT has been deducted from them.

 Currently, a 15% DDT is levied on dividends along with surcharge and cess, which effectively brings up the tax rate to 20.56%.
 Other than DDT, investors that have dividend earnings over Rs.
 10 lakh are required to pay an additional 10% tax on their dividend income.

-Capital gains tax is paid on the profit which investors earn upon selling stocks in the market.
-If dividend yield stocks are sold before 12 months of holding it, a 15% short-term capital gains tax is levied on such capital profits.
+Capital gains tax is paid on the profit that investors earn upon selling stocks in the market.
+If dividend yield stocks are sold before 12 months of holding them, a 15% short-term capital gains tax is levied on such capital profits.
 On the other hand, if an investor sells their dividend stocks after 12 months of holding it, they need to pay a 10% tax on their long-term capital gains tax if such profits exceed Rs.
 1 lakh.

 Investors who are seeking to secure a steady source of income by investing in equity shares shall invest in dividend stocks.
-This allows them to earn regular income in the form of routine dividend pay-outs while also assuming stake at a reputed company.
+This allows them to earn regular income in the form of routine dividend pay-outs while also assuming a stake at a reputed company.
 Ergo, it is an ideal investment route for investors who are new to the stock market.